mrolli/petestbed/README.md

 # Puppet Master Test-Dev-Bed

+This project is currently obsolete and has been replaced by The Forman Test-Dev-Bed.

 ## Overview

 This repo sets up a local testing and developemnt environment using Vagrant and Virtualbox.
 Adjust values in the Vagrantfile/bootstrap according your environment.